Takosaga/ai_group_project/README.md

-# Image Recongnition to Detect Different Vehicle Types in Riga
+# Image Recognition to Detect Different Vehicle Types in Riga

 This project focuses on training a model for accurate vehicle identification and classification within Riga, Latvia.
 The model is trained to recognize and categorize the following vehicle types: